-To manage this risk, and maintain the best practice of consuming external packages through Artifactory, you may specify a "safe" whitelist from which dependencies may be downloaded, cached in Artifactory and configure to rewrite the dependencies so that the npm client accesses dependencies through a virtual repository as follows:
+To manage this risk, and maintain the best practice of consuming external packages through Artifactory, you may specify a "safe" Allow List from which dependencies may be downloaded, cached in Artifactory and configure to rewrite the dependencies so that the npm client accesses dependencies through a virtual repository as follows:

 - Select the Enable Dependency Rewrite checkbox in the npm virtual repository advanced configuration.

-- Specify a whitelist pattern of external resources from which dependencies may be downloaded.
+- Specify an Allow List pattern of external resources from which dependencies may be downloaded.

 - Specify the remote repository in which those dependencies should be cached.

 It is preferable to configure a dedicated remote repository for that purpose so it is easier to maintain.

 In the following example, the external dependencies are cached in the "npm" remote repository and only the package from

 https://github.com/jfrogdev is allowed to be cached.